kissthink/crud-php-mssql/README.md

-CRUD
+CRUD operations Written in PHP for Microsoft SQL Server
 ====

-PHP: CRUD operations SQL Server using ODBC driver
+Crap...